-1. A student has the right to cancel his or her agreement for a program of instruction, without any penalty or obligations, through attendance at the first class session, or the seventh (7th) day (business days) after enrollment, whichever is later.
+1. A student has the right to cancel his or her agreement for a program of instruction, without any penalty or obligations, through attendance at the first class session, or the seventh (7th) day (calendar days) after enrollment, whichever is later.
 After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a prorated refund if you have completed 60 percent or less of the scheduled hours in your program's current payment period through the last day of attendance.

-Students receiving Veterans Administration benefits must have all prior education and training evaluated upon enrollment.
-Credit will be awarded where applicable with the program being shortened accordingly.
-The student and the Department of Veteran Affairs will be notified.

-COLLEGE CATALOG
+For students enrolled in any Distance Education program, you have the right to cancel the enrollment agreement and receive a full refund before the receipt of any lessons or materials for the course have been received.

-- 2. Cancellation may occur when the student provides a written notice of cancellation submitted by mail or by hand delivery at one of the following campus locations - ALHAMBRA CAMPUS: Platt College, 1000 South Fremont Ave, Suite A9W Alhambra, CA 91803 - ANAHEIM CAMPUS: Platt College, 1551 South Douglass Road, Anaheim, CA 92806 - ONTARIO CAMPUS: Platt College, 3700 Inland Empire Boulevard Ontario, CA 91764 - RIVERSIDE CAMPUS: Platt College, 6465 Sycamore Canyon Blvd., Ste.
-100, Riverside, CA 92507 - 3.
-The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage. - 4.
-The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 5.
-If the Enrollment Agreement is cancelled the school will refund the student any money he/she paid, less a registration or administration fee not to exceed \$250.00, and less any deduction for equipment not returned in good condition, within 45 days after the notice of cancellation is received.
+2. Cancellation may occur when the student provides a written notice of cancellation submitted by mail or by hand delivery at one of the following campus locations:

+- ALHAMBRA CAMPUS: Platt College, 1000 South Fremont Ave, Suite A9W Alhambra, CA 91803 - ANAHEIM CAMPUS: Platt College, 1551 South Douglass Road, Anaheim, CA 92806 - ONTARIO CAMPUS: Platt College, 3700 Inland Empire Boulevard Ontario, CA 91764 - RIVERSIDE CAMPUS: Platt College, 6465 Sycamore Canyon Blvd., Ste.
+100, Riverside, CA 92507

+3. The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage.

+4. The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement.

+5. If the Enrollment Agreement is cancelled the school will refund the student any money he/she paid, and less any deduction for equipment not returned in good condition, within 45 days after the notice of cancellation is received.